Goldypatel/Metacrafter-_projects/ETH intermidiate -Error_Handling/README.md

 ## Overview

 This Solidity smart contract implements a simple banking system where the contract owner can deposit and withdraw funds.
 The contract maintains a balance mapping for each user, but only the owner can actually perform deposit and withdrawal operations.
+This shows the usage of REQUIRE , ASSERT AND REVERT functions in solidity

 ## Features